I can still remember quite vividly the first time I braved the blogging world.

 “It’ll push you to make your work better,” my sister, Ate Nikki, said.

-It’s been four years since I started Gentle Words and now, I can call myself a legitimate writer/author!
-Yay.
-Haha.
-Maaan, it was all God’s grace and hard work.
-But sharing my work was of huge help to me!
-So yeah, main point of this piece?
+It has been four years since I started “Gentle Words” and now, I can finally call myself a legitimate writer or author.
+Indeed, it was all God’s grace–and hard work, of course.
+But, you know what?
+Sharing my work was a huge help to me.
+So, yes, the main point of this piece?
 Just dive into it.
 See for yourself what blogging can do for you.
 GO.
-Share your works too!
+Share your works, too!